bazzofx/pbfff/README.md

 │   ├── body.txt
 ```
 ## ⚙️ How It Works
-Public IP Fetching: The script fetches the public IP of the machine running the script from an external service (https://api.ipify.org).
+Public IP Fetching: The script fetches the public IP of the machine running the script from an external service (https://api.ipify.org).(`<br>`)
-Header and Body Fetching: Depending on the flags passed (-h or -b), it fetches either the HTTP headers or the body (or both) for each URL.
+Header and Body Fetching: Depending on the flags passed (-h or -b), it fetches either the HTTP headers or the body (or both) for each URL.(`<br>`)
-Parallel Processing: The script uses Goroutines to process multiple URLs concurrently, speeding up the fetching process.
+Parallel Processing: The script uses Goroutines to process multiple URLs concurrently, speeding up the fetching process.(`<br>`)
-Directory Structure: For each URL, a directory is created under the specified output directory.
+For each URL, a directory is created under the specified output directory.
 The HTTP headers and/or body content are saved as header.txt and body.txt inside the respective directories.

 ### 💡 Helpful Notes